 On his way to Jerusalem, Paul stopped at Miletus and called the leaders from the church in Ephesus to come to his ship.
 While teaching and exhorting them to watch over the Christians in their charge, he reviewed his testimony of the trials he’d been through and related that everywhere he went he received prophecy that “bonds and afflictions” awaited him.
 Then he uttered those all-powerful words, which reflected his true character and commitment: None of these things move me!
-In fact, he says, Neither counts I my life dear unto myself, so that I might finish my course with joy, and the ministry.
-Which I have received of the Lord Jesus, to testify the gospel of the grace of God (Acts 20:24).
+In fact, he says, Neither do I count my life dear unto myself, so that I might finish my course with joy, and the ministry which I have received of the Lord Jesus, to testify to the gospel of the grace of God (Acts 20:24).

 NO PRESSURE OF LEADERSHIP SHALL MOVE ME

 Many people abort their call early because they are unwilling to bear the pressure that comes with victory.
-Dr. James Dobson periodically devotes his radio broadcast to preservation of the pastor.
+Dr. James Dobson periodically devoted his radio broadcast to preservation of the pastor.
 Why?
 For some reason, clergy and laity have become a religious caste system.
 When laity separate themselves from clergy, they can have higher expectations for the clergy than for themselves.
-They want the clergy on a pedestal so as to bow down and worship them, but in so doing they make them into a statue–an object that is cold, unmoved, non- reacting, and expects nothing from them.
-Upon discovery that clergy are real people with emotions, faults, shortcomings. difficulties, afflictions, trials and tribulations, they often reject them.
-Rather than show love commitment, and compassion, the laity often insulate themselves with rationalizations for their actions and proceed to cut emotional and real ties with the clergy.
+They want the clergy on a pedestal so as to bow down and worship them, but in so doing they make them into a statue–an object that is cold, unmoved, non-reacting, and expects nothing from them.
+Upon discovery that clergy are real people with emotions, faults, shortcomings, difficulties, afflictions, trials and tribulations, they often reject them.
+Rather than show love, commitment, and compassion, the laity often insulate themselves with rationalizations for their actions and proceed to cut emotional and real ties with the clergy.

 Leaders and people need to cry out to God for each other.
 All are part of the body of Christ and must stand together!
-If the church leadership is not of God, let God expose it or close it–not you.
-Don’t be the devil prowling around, nor a railer–undermining by talking about someone (Gal.5-,17), nor a grievous wolf in sheep’s clothing drawing away disciples after yourself (Acts 20:32).
+If the church leadership is not of God, let God expose it or remove it–not you.
+Don’t be the devil prowling around, nor a railer–undermining by talking about someone (Gal.
+5.17), nor a grievous wolf in sheep’s clothing drawing away disciples after yourself (Acts 20:32).